7: Pastoral Care and Welfare

 You can see the Director of MRes/PhD, Professor Manuel Bagues during his feedback hours if there is anything you need to discuss.
 You could also contact the Deputy Director of MRes/PhD, Dr Pablo Beker.

-Postgraduate OfficeThe MRes/PhD Office is a key resource within the Department and for MRes/PhD students is located in room S1.131 (on the first floor).
-If you have questions about your timetable, problems with clashes, or queries about Departmental procedures, you should go to the MRes/PhD Office in the first instance.
-If you have medical evidence to submit you should go there to do it; assignments to be submited are also handed in there.
+Postgraduate OfficeThe Postgraduate Office is a key resource within the Department and is located in room S1.131 (on the first floor).
+If you have questions about your timetable, problems with clashes, or queries about Departmental procedures, you should contact the PG Office in the first instance (email email@example.comLink opens in a new window).

 In addition, the Wellbeing Support team offers advice and support appointments on a wide range of issues.
 Whether you are an undergraduate or a postgraduate; home or international – if there is something troubling you, or hindering you from focusing on your studies, please come and talk to us.